 9. Castle Howard, North Yorkshire

 Beauty and Yorkshire are synonymous.
 The county is one of the most beautiful, if not the most beautiful, places in the world.
 And, we aren’t even a little bit biased.
 Honest.
+Step inside the home of the Howard family, and experience iconic architecture and beautiful interiors.
+Residing here for 300 years, the family have painstackingly restored it to its former glory with highlights being the Great Hall, which rises to 70 feet into the air to make the spot one of the best places to see in Yorkshire.

 And one of its beautiful pieces of architecture has been named the most beautiful stately home in the world.
 Having been there for their Christmas event, we’d have to agree.
 Castle Howard is an absolute delight.
+Outside, the gardens and grounds at Castle Howard include lakes, follies, woodland, temples, and statues – all of which highlight the colour and drama of the four seasons.

-10. North Landing, East Yorkshire
+10. Flamborough Head & North Landing, East Yorkshire

-There are no greater views than that of the lesser-known North Landing beach at Flamborough Head, which can be found by just heading further up from Bridlington.As the weather warms up, there’s nothing like a refreshing breeze off the ocean and a paddle with an ice cream cone in hand to relieve the suffocating heat.
+There are few views more impressive than the lesser-known North Landing beach at Flamborough Head, just a short drive north of Bridlington.
+As the weather warms up, there’s nothing quite like a refreshing sea breeze and a paddle in the water, ice cream in hand, to take the edge off the summer heat.

-11. Haworth & Bronte Country, West Yorkshire – Most Beautiful Places Yorkshire
+11. Haworth & Bronte Country, West Yorkshire

-Tucked away in the Pennine Hills of West Yorkshire, you’ll find an idyllic village called Haworth. which is one of the most beautiful places in Yorkshire.
-And while it may be small, it’s not one to overlook.Surrounded by vast countryside peppered with stunning purple heather (a familiar sight for rural West Yorkshire), the traditional village is a literary mecca – with belletristic history running deep into its veins.
+Tucked away in the Pennine Hills of West Yorkshire, you’ll find an idyllic village called Haworth.
+And while it may be small, it’s not one to overlook.
+Surrounded by vast countryside peppered with stunning purple heather (a familiar sight for rural West Yorkshire), the traditional village is a literary mecca – with belletristic history running deep into its veins.

 And we’re not talking ‘literary’ in the Harry Potter-esque sense like York, Scotland and London – we’re talking rich history that dates right back to the 1800s – with Haworth providing an inspirational backdrop to three authors in particular.
 The Brontë sisters.